Chair: Prof. Jason Tavares, Polytechnique Montréal

 Co-Chair: Prof. Lakshminarayana Rao, Indian Institute of Science

-34 students will introduce their posters to all ISPC 23 attendees in a 3 min Poster Pitch (1 slide, no animations) immediately before the Monday and Tuesday afternoon poster sessions.
-The selected students are:
+34 students will introduce their posters to all ISPC23 attendees in 3 min Poster Pitches (1 slide, no animations) immediately before the Monday and Tuesday afternoon poster sessions.

 The 3-min Poster Pitch schedule can be found here.